untangle/mfw_docs/beta.rst

 Similar to NGFW, the SD-WAN Router is open source (GPLv2).
 However, it does rely on several commercial cloud intelligence services that provide data and or services.
-Also similar to NGFW, the SD-WAN Router will have a free version and a paid version, however the free version will be full functionality, but limited in throughput.
-Sites with less throughput can use the SD-WAN router (with full functionality) for free.
+Also similar to NGFW, the SD-WAN Router will have a free version and a paid version.
+The free version will be full functionality, and will be available as a Linksys build.
-Sites with more sites will need to purchase a subscription to get increasing levels of throughput.

-*NOTE:* The throughput limit has been disabled for the beta because the beta has much SD-WAN functionality currently disabled.
+Other builds will be made available with licensing based on throughput.

 Beta Testing
 ------------